hpc/charliecloud/doc-src/ch-test_desc.rst

 container workflow itself as well as a few example applications.
 :code:`ch-test` coordinates running the test suite.

-While its CLI has lots of options, the defaults are reasonable, and bare :code:`ch-test` will give useful results in a few minutes on single-node, internet-connected systems with a few GB available in :code:`/var/tmp`.
+While the CLI has lots of options, the defaults are reasonable, and bare :code:`ch-test` will give useful results in a few minutes on single-node, internet-connected systems with a few GB available in :code:`/var/tmp`.